JoshStiemsma/Infinite-Runner-Project/readme.txt

 WASD-Arrows for vertical and horizontal movement on the screen

-Z Grows the player
+q Grows the player
-X Shirnks the player
+e Shirnks the player

 SPACE BAR is Boost